DevExpress-Examples/blazor-chart-create-and-configure-line-chart/README.md

 ### Add a Chart and Populate It with Data

-Place a [DxChart](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChart-1) component on the page ([Index.razor](CS/BlazorDxChartBoilerplateExample/Components/Pages/Index.razor)) and add [line series objects](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartLineSeries-3) to chart markup.
+To begin, place a [DxChart](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChart-1) component on the page ([Index.razor](CS/BlazorDxChartBoilerplateExample/Components/Pages/Index.razor)) and add [line series objects](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartLineSeries-3) to chart markup.

 This example generates series in a loop and binds them to specific regions in the [DataTable](/CS/BlazorDxChartBoilerplateExample/Components/Pages/Index.razor#L45-L87) using `Data` properties. `ArgumentField` and `ValueField` properties use lambda expressions to retrieve data from each table row (using the corresponding column name).